To enjoy the full Mail & Guardian online experience: please upgrade your browser

 The projected budget for the entire State of the Nation “event” is about R6-million, but final costs will be confirmed after everything has been done.

 While the two presiding officers couldn’t say what their expectations of President Jacob Zuma’s speech were, Sisulu, who is a member of the ANC’s powerful national executive committee hinted that there will be more talk about job creation.

 “We suspect that the president’s speech will cover three things—jobs, jobs, jobs.
-Turning the tide against unemployment, and the need to grow the economy.”

 The theme of this year’s event is the knowledge economy and development opportunities.